7 Magical Boutique Hotels in Cornwall You’ll Love

 Hebasca Hotel

-One of the biggest perks of this Cornwall boutique hotel is that it’s pet friendly!
-So you can bring your furry friend on the adventure with you.
+One of the biggest perks of this Cornwall boutique hotel is that it’s still pet friendly (a small daily fee and deposit apply), so you can bring your furry friend on the adventure with you.
 Lastly, Hebasca Hotel’s incredible Cornish breakfast deserves a mention.
 You’re sure to be well-fed and happy at this boutique hotel.

 ⇒ Read review on TripadvisorBook Now